Óscar Tabárez: 2018 FIFA World Cup

 Despite the suspension after the Copa América, and with Celso Otero assisting on the bench, Uruguay won its first two games in the 2018 World Cup qualification, the first time it had done this since the 1966 World Cup qualification, including its first ever win in La Paz against Bolivia.
 After the game against Chile, a 3–0 victory, Tabárez equaled Francisco Maturana as the South American coach with the most games in the CONMEBOL qualifiers, with the distinction that Tabárez has only represented one nation, Uruguay.

 Qualification continued in March 2016 with a draw at Brazil (2–2) and a home win against Peru (1–0).
 In September 2016, after a 1–0 defeat to Argentina, Tabárez became the national team manager with the most games with one country, surpassing the record held by Sepp Herberger (167 games) since 1964.
 The next game saw Uruguay beat Paraguay 4–0.
 In October 2016, Uruguay played two games: a victory over Venezuela (the first in Uruguay for 16 years), and a draw with Colombia in Barranquilla (the first time Uruguay got a point in that city).
 Also, Luis Suárez tied Argentinian Hernán Crespo as the top goal scorer in World Cup Qualifications for CONMEBOL.

 In November 2016, Uruguay defeated Ecuador and lost to Chile.
 In March 2017, Uruguay was defeated by Brazil and Peru.
 In June 2017, another two defeats against the Republic of Ireland and Italy led to worries about the performance of the national team.
 In August, Uruguay obtained a draw in the Centenario against Argentina, but a victory in September (the first time ever when visiting Paraguay), returned the team to the running for the World Cup.
-After the game against Argentina, Tabarez told the press that he might leave Uruguay as manager because of his age.
+After the game against Argentina, Tabárez told the press that he might leave Uruguay as manager because of his age.
 In October Uruguay played against Venezuela (0–0) and Bolivia (a 4–2 victory), which sent Uruguay straight to the World Cup for the first time since the current Qualification system was implemented and the third time in a row.